ajdiaz/timeline/man/tl-timeline.1.md

 **orphans**

-:  Show the events in the timeline which are marked as orphans, usually these are events that hmac does not match.
+:  Show the events in the timeline which are marked as orphans, usually these are events that HMAC does not match.
 Find out more about orphaned events in **timeline**(7) manual page.